mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 If the consumer wants to add a new animation, they have to clone the project, create a new animation, open a pull request, wait for maintainers validations, wait for a new version to get released and then be able to use the new animation.
 This is cumbersome.

 Instead of that, we can imagine a prop where we can _inject_ a custom animation **from user-lands** that will run seem-less-ly as part of the placeholder.
-And this is a very interesting idea because we're shifting the responsibility of creating animations **outside** the codebase meaning less problems for the maintainers and higher customization potential for the end user:
+And this is a very interesting idea because we're shifting the responsibility of creating animations **outside** the codebase meaning less problems for the maintainers and higher customization potential for the consumer:

 ```jsx
 import { Placeholder, PlaceholderLine, PlaceholderMedia } from "rn-placeholder";